zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis/README.md

  Vox-512 | VoxCeleb-v2  |  soon  |  soon  |

  Note:
  1. At present, the Beta Version is not well tuned, the definition of synthesized image is poor, and the mouth shape and eyes are not very accurate.
-I will further optimize and upgrade the model to improve the performance recently.
  2. For free-view synthesis, it is recommended that Yaw, Pitch and Roll are within ±45°, ±20° and ±20° respectively.

 Acknowlegement: